 What makes benzos so dangerous is explained by their inherent nature.
 Because they are considered central nervous system depressants, there is a high risk of overdose fatality.
 When used in excess, organs dependent on the central nervous system can fail.
 This includes the respiratory system.
 Those who abuse benzodiazepines can go into respiratory distress and stop breathing, leading to a fatal overdose.

 Dangers of Detoxing from Benzos

-It’s very important if you need benzodiazepines treatment or have a loved one struggling with benzo addiction that detox is performed in a medical facility under the guidance and care of an addiction specialist.
-This way, withdrawal symptoms can be managed and even prevented so that the dangers of detoxing from benzos are minimal.
-And, the patient is in a setting in which medical professionals can help if ever there were something to go wrong.
+If you or a loved one are considering treatment for benzodiazepine addiction, detox must be performed in a medical facility under the guidance and care of an addiction specialist.
+This way, withdrawal symptoms can be managed and even prevented so that the dangers of detoxing from benzos remain minimal.

 Getting Benzodiazepines Treatment

-Although benzos are extremely potent and are a great threat to a person’s health when dependence has formed, there is help available.
-But, you need to act fast.
-When it comes to benzos, you never know how long you have.
-So, give Rehab Carolinas a call today to find out about how we can help you at 866-315-8998.
-We have developed a number of programs and therapy options to fit the needs and desires of all types of patients.
-So, find out why Rehab Carolinas is the place so many have chosen to obtain freedom from addiction!
+Benzodiazepines are extremely potent and a threat once dependence has formed, but there is help available.
+Rehab Carolinas has developed a number of programs and therapy options to fit the needs and desires of all patients.
+Find out why Rehab Carolinas is the place so many have chosen to obtain freedom from addiction and call us today.